envi/olesia-khomchyn.github.io/docs/RequisitionFillItems.md

 # RequisitionFillItems

-## Get the list of requisition fill items
+## Get the list of Requisition Fill Items

 ### <span style="color: #F05D30">Path</span>
 GET /odata/RequisitionFillItems

 ### <span style="color: #F05D30">Description</span>
-Returns the list of requisition fill items from fill requisitions within a logged organization.
+Returns the list of Requisition Fill Items from Fill Requisitions within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>